opensearch-project/documentation-website/_opensearch/query-dsl/xy.md

 ## Defining the shape in an xy query

-You can define the shape in an xy query either by providing a new shape definition at query time, or by referencing the name of a shape pre-indexed in another index.
+You can define the shape in an xy query either by providing a new shape definition at query time or by referencing the name of a shape pre-indexed in another index.

 ### Using a new shape definition